freshworks/crayons/packages/crayons-core/src/components/form/readme.md

     is_indian_citizen: true,
   };
   formContainer.prepend(form);
-  var fields = formSchema.fields.map((field) => {
+  // do any customisation on the field schema to match the props of crayons components. var fields = formSchema.fields.map((field) => {
-    if (field.type === "DROPDOWN" || field.type === "MULTI_SELECT") {
+    // select expects `text` and `value` prop if (field.type === "DROPDOWN" || field.type === "MULTI_SELECT") {
       return {
         ...field,